Matrix278/entain-test-task/README.md

 Postman collection is in `postman` folder to test endpoints.

-### To run the app locally:
+## To run the app locally:

 1. Create `.env` file in root folder and add all required variables from `.env.example` file
 2. To run migrations you should have migrate tool installed.
+You can install it with `brew install golang-migrate` (https://github.com/golang-migrate/migrate/tree/master/cmd/migrate)
-You can install it with `go get -u github.com/golang-migrate/migrate/v4/cmd/migrate` command
+3. To run any `make` command you should have `make` tool installed.
+You can install it with `sudo apt install make` command (https://linuxhint.com/install-make-ubuntu/)
-3. Run `make migrate-up` command to run migrations and create all tables with test user (user_id: 63e83104-b9a7-4fec-929e-9d08cae3f9b9)
+4. Run `make migrate-up` command to run migrations and create all tables with test user (user_id: 63e83104-b9a7-4fec-929e-9d08cae3f9b9)
-4. Run `make run` command to run application
+5. Run `make run` command to run application
-5. Take a look at `postman` folder to take collection for testing all endpoints
+6. Take a look at `postman` folder to take collection for testing all endpoints

 Test user with id `63e83104-b9a7-4fec-929e-9d08cae3f9b9` will be created automatically when you run migrations.
 This user has 50 amount of his balance for testing.

-### To run application in docker container:
+## To run application in docker container:

-1. `make docker-build` - to build docker image
+1. Create `.env` file in root folder and add all required variables from `.env.example` file
+2. To run docker container you should have `docker` and `docker-compose` tools installed
-2. `make docker-run` - to run docker container
+3. `docker-compose up` - to run application in docker container